Here are a few diabetes camp packing tips that I have picked up over the years and a checklist of items you might not think to pack.

 - Flashlight … don’t forget the batteries

 - Quiet activities, such as a sketchbook and pencils, playing cards, or a novel

 - Camera (one you won’t be too upset about losing or ruining, in past years we have purchased waterproof disposable cameras, but might consider an inexpensive digital one)

 Your child is going to be just fine.
-Think about the ratio of medical staff and counselors to child.
+Think about the ratio of medical staff and counselors to children.
 A d-kid has way more resources at camp than at home!
-They might do things differently (Q hates that they use urine ketone strips and that she has to walk all the way to the bathroom to check every single time she’s above 200 mg/dL), but they have a system worked out to care for 100+ kids with diabetes.
+They might do things differently (Q hates that they use urine ketone strips and that he has to walk all the way to the bathroom to check every single time he’s above 200 mg/dL), but they have a system worked out to care for 100+ kids with diabetes.